Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 Using a price comparison website (moneysupermarket.com / comparethemarket.com / gocompare.com) can be the best way to find affordable travel insurance to meet your needs.

 We’ve heard the best travel insurance company for Australians is Cover-More.
-Offering three plans with different levels of cover, Cover-More have something to fit your budget and needs.
+Offering three plans with different levels of cover, Cover-More has something to fit your budget and needs.

 Whereas US travellers could consider taking out a policy with Allianz Travel or Travelex, both leading travel insurance companies with full-coverage policies.